theBGPguy/Godot_WaveFunctionCollapse/README.md

 # Godot_WaveFunctionCollapse
-A port of the Wave Function Collapse algorithm to Godot, written in GDScript.
+A port of the Wave Function Collapse algorithm to Godot.